 MAYDAY-MAYDAY!
 (ALS Awareness Month)

-If a ship at sea starts to sink the first order of business is to get attention - - lots of attention!
+If a ship at sea starts to sink, the first order of business is to get attention - - LOTS of attention!

 Fire the flare guns!
-Hoist a white cloth up the flagpole and don’t forget to turn on the ship-to-shore radio and holler,
+Hoist a white cloth up the flagpole and don’t forget to turn on the ship-to-shore radio and holler:

-The “Mayday call” is a distress signal recognized around the world and used to signal a life-threatening emergency.
-Mostly, it’s used by those out at sea or flying up in the air, but I figure the “Mayday call” works for us land lubbers as well.
+The Mayday call is a distress signal recognized around the world signal a life-threatening emergency.
+Mostly, it’s used by those at sea or flying in the air, but I figure the Mayday call can work for us land lubbers as well.
 That’s because back in the late 1920s when the I.R.C.
-(International Radiotelegraph Convention) was searching for a voice call to replace the old SOS Morse Code call, they chose the word “Mayday” - - which corresponded to the French pronunciation of the expression m’adiez - - “help me!”
+(International Radiotelegraph Convention) was searching for a audible call to replace the old SOS Morse Code call, they chose the word “Mayday” - - which corresponds to the French pronunciation of the expression m’adiez - - help me!

-There’s even a “Mayday relay” procedure, where other ships in the vicinity take turns relaying the distress call forward until it finally reaches those who can help.
+There’s even an official Mayday relay procedure, where other ships in the vicinity take turns relaying the distress call forward, until it finally reaches those who can help.
+So, I believe designating the month of May as ALS Awareness Month, is a perfect fit; it’s our own Mayday call to the rest of the world.

-I also find the choice of May as ALS Awareness Month a perfect fit; it’s our own “Mayday call” to the rest of the world.
 An estimated 30,000 Americans are living with ALS; a number that stays eerily constant.
 Why?
-Because even though 5,600 are newly diagnosed each year, the estimated lifespan following diagnosis is only 2-5 years.
+Because even though around 5,600 people are newly diagnosed each year, with the estimated lifespan following diagnosis of only 2-5 years, around 5,600 die from the disease.

-This means our little ‘ALS boats’ are sinking faster than help can show up to save us.
+This means our little ‘ALS boats’ are sinking faster than help can show up to save us!

 Yes, ALS holds the bottom rung of a very tall totem pole stacked with diseases, conditions, and environmental woes all equally deserving money for research and programs.
-Did you know that according to the ALS Association, prior to the summer of 2014’s Ice Bucket Challenge, only 50% of Americans were even aware of ALS?
+But did you know that according to the ALS Association, prior to the summer of 2014’s Ice Bucket Challenge, only 50% of Americans were even aware of ALS?
 Heck, I didn’t even know what ALS was when I received my diagnosis in 2010 - - never heard of ALS before!

-Very interesting because, ALS Awareness Month was inaugurated back in 1992.
+Very interesting ... because, ALS Awareness Month was inaugurated back in 1992.

-So for the remainder of May, I’m not asking you to dump a bucket of water over your head (although I won’t stop you if you really want to!), I’m asking you to simply help raise awareness.
+So, going forward (with fingers crossed) for the remainder of May, I’m not asking you to dump a bucket of water over your head (although I won’t stop you if you really want to!), I’m asking you to simply help raise awareness.

-What are the current issues and initiatives?
-Sadly, it's just about the same list year after year. (drum roll...)
+Sadly, it's about the same list, year after year. (drum roll please...)

-1. Limited medications and treatments
+1. Limited medications and treatments.

-2. The slow pace of research due to low funding
+2. The slow pace of research due to low funding.

-3. Access to clinical trials
+3. Access to clinical trials.

 Not to mention, we still have no prevention or cure for ALS!

 During my professional years leading a hospital-based wellness program, we relied on a simple 3-step method to get the word out about our health initiatives.
-Based on that strategy, I have a few suggestions for you to help raise awareness of ALS:
+Based on that strategy, I have a few suggestions for you to help raise awareness of ALS: have visibility, create personal connections, and start a conversation.

 #1.
 Have Visibility:

--> Wear a temporary tattoo that says, “#InkedforALS.”
-I’ve been participating for the past few years – – it’s fun, easy to do, and it is free.
+-> Wear a temporary tattooI’ve been doing it for the past few years – – it’s fun, easy to do, and it's visible.

 -> Consider changing your social media profile photo for the month of May.
 I’ve created the one on the left, the red one on the right is from the ALS Association.
 Both are free to copy, paste and use.
 (Facebook also has a number of "profile frames" as well)